Republican redistricting proposal not quite what Democratic lawmakers asked for

 So why the immediate opposition from Democratic lawmakers and nonpartisan map advocates?
 For one, there are some differences between previous proposals and the most recent bill.

-Both proposals would put the map-drawing process in the hands of the Legislative Reference Bureau, but offer considerably different processes for what happens when the Legislature rejects the district boundaries the agency submits.
+Both the 2021 and 2023 bills would put the map-drawing process in the hands of the Legislative Reference Bureau, but offer considerably different processes for what happens when the Legislature rejects the district boundaries the agency submits.

 Under both bills, the Legislature has the ability to reject maps drawn by the LRB, as does the governor through veto power.
 At that point, the agency must draw new maps, taking into account any concerns, and submit the new boundaries back to the Assembly and Senate.